MAJOR DUTIES AND RESPONSIBILITES:

 - Able to speak clearly in person and on the telephone.

 - Able to hand write legibly.

 - Vision that enables person to read normal size print and handwritten notes; and distance and peripheral vision than enables person to monitor living spaces and identify concerns that require staff response.

 - Able to sit for sustained periods of time.

 - Able to walk the entire building and ascend and descend stairs quickly to move from one floor to another in order to respond to emergency situations.

 - Mobility/dexterity of hands/arms to enable keying into a unit or other locked area as well as using computers and other office equipment.

 - Ability to prioritize multiple tasks, and to work independently and as a team member.

-- Ability to lift, move and/or carry up to 40 pounds.
+- Ability to regularly lift and carry up to 20 pounds and occasionally up to 40 pounds.

 - Regularly able to perform duties as assigned.